usnistgov/detection_limits/README.md

    - The execution and full computational provenance were obtained by using the WIPP scientific workflow software:
      - [GitHub: WIPP code](https://github.com/usnistgov/WIPP)
      - Bajcsy, P. , Chalfoun, J. and Simon, M. (2018), Web Microanalysis of Big Image Data, Springer International Publishing.

+## Acknowledgement
+   - This work was performed with funding from the CHIPS Metrology Program, part of CHIPS for America, National Institute of Standards and Technology, U.S. Department of Commerce.

 ## CODEOWNERS
 The file named
 [CODEOWNERS](CODEOWNERS) can be viewed to discover